 Productivity software meant more time spent looking at the screen and therefore more likely to be distracted.
 It took me a while to reach this conclusion.
 It reminds me of the “PKM Bell Curve” meme circulating online shown above.

-As someone who works in the tech industry, I had used and tried many software tools that I thought it helped me get more productive.
-But most of this led to is increased distraction, procrastination and time spent online.
+As someone familiar with the tech industry, I had used and tried many software tools that I thought it helped me get more productive.
+But most of this led to increased distraction, procrastination and time spent online.
 As a result, I decided to take some things offline and try to disconnect from as many unnecessary online and digital activities as possible.
-As I experimented more, I realized it is not just my productivity that suffered, it was my entire wellbeing.
+As I experimented more, I realized it is not just my productivity that suffered, it was my wellbeing.

 To kick things off, I thought the activity that deserved this transition the most was reading, which included both books and online articles.
 Related but slightly different is studying.
-Before, I conducted most of my studying on the computer, but this time I decided that I want to either study completely without a computer or combine that with some pen and paper.
+Previously, I conducted most of my studying on a laptop, but this time I decided that I want to either study completely without a computer or combine that with some pen and paper.

 Things of course did not and still do not move linearly.
 Some days I ditched my plans to remain offline while other days I included more activities or started habits that helped me stay offline.